AliceWonderland/Fuzz-App/README.md

 Design Process - I coded out various menu displays.
 Played with those to see responsive behaviors.
 Combined all bevaiors into one master nav.

 To see block elements turn on OUTLINE in css line 6.

+Not tested across PC but it uses HTML/CSS/JS supported by all platforms and browsers at worst IE11+